ez8-co/xpjson/README.md

     - Use a flag to skip when put string.
     - Auto set during deserialization if skip is possible.
   - Invalid after modifications (or possible modifications like get reference operation as memory watch is not ready now).
-  - Which should not check every character during serialization and may gain SIMD instruments optimization benefits of memxxx APIs (about 30% bonous as benchmark said).
+  - Which should not check every character during serialization and may gain SIMD intrinsics benefits of memxxx APIs (about 30% bonous as benchmark said).
 - **No useless pretty print** (indent, CRLF, space and other formats).
   - Gaudy feature I think, because performance, size of packet and binaries is most important, not low-frequency debug dump.
   - Use online json-validation web or web browser console to show them in pretty formats instead.